 Observership involving only neutral objects constitutes an unrealistic expectation, both in the observation of human and non-human realms, although it may be possible in a limited fashion in respect of some machine observation of machines.
 Observing in a field of semiosis, with a participant observation in Thure von Uexküll’s terms, and with respect to the potential vis a prospecto causation, entails not just an observership derived from rational reconstruction of pre-determined concepts of ‘culture’ and situation, but research which goes beyond rationality to consider possible emotions, motivations, interests, aspiration, affordances and potentials.
 It requires an acute sensitivity to sign usage, sign transformativity and potential, sign relations, modelling, first person experience of signs and the status of the sign at the moment of observation.
-It also calls for semioticians to keep their nerve in the face of ‘fact’ and that particular rationality which seems to rule that a “barrel of eels” could ever be seen or that a “barrel of concrete” 0 was not the product of observership.
+It also calls for semioticians to keep their nerve in the face of ‘fact’ and that particular rationality which seems to rule that a “barrel of eels” could ever be seen or that a “barrel of concrete” (Wheeler with Ford, 1998: 330) was not the product of observership.

 References